thomashargrove/stocks/README.md

 ### scripts/beta_vs_perfoemance.py

 ```
-Write me a script in scripts/ folder, that reads data/computed/combined.csv and generates a
+Write me a python script at scripts/beta_vs_perfoemance.py that reads data/computed/combined.csv and generates a
 scatter plot for all unique symbols with one axis as beta and the other axis as the column
 Perf_Rel_SPY_12m.
 Write the output image to data/output and don't pop anything up.
 ```